Re-Assessing Tasks & Setting Boundaries

 Additionally, sometimes nannies will find that the children have become harder to control, or that they have to be disciplined too often.

 Chances are, the parents are having these same issues and will want to work with you to resolve them in the best possible way.
 Don’t keep your concerns to yourself, especially when it comes to your relationship with the children.

-Daily tasks can also be pushed to the limit for many nannies, and families see you as a capable member of the family, and thus increase you responsibilities.
-It can be flattering to be given the task of taking the children to their doctor’s appointments, because it means that you have earned the family’s trust.
+Daily tasks can also be pushed to the limit for many nannies, and families see you as a capable member of the family and thus increase your responsibilities.
+It can be flattering to be given the task of taking the children to their doctor’s appointments because it means that you have earned the family’s trust.
 However, if doing additional driving was not in your original work plan, it might take time away from other activities.
 It is normal to re-address your duties every few months and to talk with the family about being over- or under-worked.

 The key to any relationship is communication, and the more you communicate any frustrations about your nanny job, the more likely they are to be remedied.
 Just be careful not to complain or get upset.
 Think over what you want to say before you confront the family about anything, you can even make a list so that you don’t forget in the moment.